JCU Medical students helping eradicate global poverty

-“I think it’s a very cool thing that they did, and if you look at all the figures over the years of the money that they’ve raised they’ve made quite a significant contribution to the Against Malaria Foundation and the other charities that they’ve previously raised money for,” Hailey said.
+“I think it’s a very cool thing that they did, and if you look at all the figures over the years of the money that they’ve raised, they’ve made quite a significant contribution to the Against Malaria Foundation and the other charities that they’ve previously raised money for,” Hailey says.

-“As medical students they recognised we can’t do heaps to make a huge difference in global poverty,” she said.
+“As medical students, they recognised we can’t do heaps to make a huge difference in global poverty,” she says.